5 Ways Self-Driving Cars Will Forever Disrupt the Future of Hospitality

 So what do we do with all the street parking spaces, parking lots and garages that we use today?
 All of this space is eventually going to be reclaimed.
 Creative hotel sales teams are already turning to parking lots adjacent to their property as additional space for outdoor events.
 If you own it you can sell it, the difference is that you’ll soon want to think of a more permanent solution.
 For example, converting parking spaces into mini parks or additional outdoor space that complements your indoor function rooms.

-We’re already seeing more demand in what we traditionally saw in hospitality as “mid-tier” cities.
+We’re already seeing more demand in mid-tier cities.
 Air travel costs are dropping, and both leisure and business travelers are clamoring for new experiences in new cities.
 Self-driving cars are taking that trend and pushing it even further.

-Soon, your hotel will be facing an entirely new comp-set.
+Soon, hotels will face an entirely new comp-set.
 Self-driving cars are going to have a major impact on domestic airlines.
 Imagine jumping into a self-driving car at midnight, going right to sleep in a comfortable lounge seat, and waking up the next morning just in time for coffee and bagels at a breakfast reception.
-Now every city within 500 miles of your property is a serious competitor.
-Look for massive growth in some unexpected places over the coming decades.
+Now every city within 500 miles of a property is a serious competitor.
+Look for massive growth in some unexpected cities over the coming decades.

 We won’t have to worry about drunk-driving when every driver is a robot.
 The best result of that is that driverless cars can significantly reduce the number of serious accidents on the road.
 That’s great news for the world at large, but it can also mean that travelers and event attendees will be open to having a few extra drinks.